 Ms. Hosea represented a USPS employee (later given the pseudonym “Taunya P.” by the EEOC) who prevailed in her federal sector disability discrimination case.
 The EEOC administrative judge who presided over the hearing issued a decision finding that the Agency failed to accommodate the employee’s disability, retaliated against her, and subjected her to a hostile work environment.

-The administrative judge ordered the Postal Service to pay $250,000 in non-pecuniary compensatory damages and take numerous corrective actions.
-The administrative judge also ordered the Postal Service to pay the complainant’s full attorney’s fees, noting in her decision that Ms. Hosea “provided exceptional representation to Complainant.”
+The administrative judge ordered the Agency to pay $250,000 in non-pecuniary compensatory damages and take numerous corrective actions.
+The administrative judge also ordered the Agency to pay the complainant’s full attorney’s fees, noting in her decision that Ms. Hosea “provided exceptional representation to Complainant.”

 Ms. Hosea successfully represented a Pentagon Force Protection Agency police officer who alleged that she was wrongfully removed from her position based on perceived disability.
-The Commission summarized its favorable decision in the EEOC Office of Federal Operations’ Digest of Equal Employment Opportunity Law (Fiscal Year 2019, Volume 3):
+The Commission summarized its favorable decision in the Digest of Equal Employment Opportunity Law (Fiscal Year 2019, Volume 3):